Ivez-00/BSC1/README.md

 * did not add complex EQ in Dolby OP8 and Dolby Razer 2 as it's quite "Complex"

 * this version can be flashed on both newer and older audio mods

+# BSCDIY VERSION 3

+* added new parameter :

+* Band-optimizer "BAND-OPT"

+* adds an additional sharpness to audio output

+* Options : Y/N/L/M/HH

+* added function to abort installation if device is not 64 bit

+* added support for Dolby Moto G6
+* edit : temporarily removed Moto G6 from supported audio mods

+* Note : if you already flashed the previous version of this (BSC DIY V2) you need to delete the existing BSC.conf in your internal storage, flash the module and it will create a new one with new parameter(s)